-Water is considered “hard” when your Burlington water contains higher levels of dissolved calcium and magnesium.
-Hard water makes cleaning clothes more difficult, creates streaking on dishes and glasses, and makes cleaning your hair and skin well a challenge.
+Hard water produces a white scale on plumbing fixtures, makes cleaning clothes more difficult, creates streaking on dishes and glasses, and makes cleaning your hair and skin well a challenge.
 Hard water can also damage your home’s piping distribution system if not corrected.
-Hard water makes it hard to clean.
-There are high efficiency filtration solutions that will condition your hard water by removing these hard water minerals through the proven ion exchange water softening process.
+There are high efficiency filtration solutions that will condition your water by removing these minerals through the proven ion exchange water softening process.

 WATER SOFTENER SYSTEMS

-In addition to the above systems described, there are many other types whole house water filtration systems or “point of use” systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
-A rotten egg smell in water in your Burlington water is likely the result of hydrogen sulfide in your water supply.
-This can be easily remedied with a whole house water filtration system.
+In addition to water softeners, there are many other types whole house water filtration systems or “point of use” systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will lead to the right approach.
-For more information on bad odors & taste in your water, see the link at http://h2ocare.com/bad-odor-taste-water/.
+For more information on bad odors & taste in your water, see the link at http://bad-odor-taste/.